umati/Showcase/Gateway.md

 ## Configuration and connection

- // TODO: update after <https://github.com/umati/Dashboard-OPCUA-Client/pull/352> is merged.

-The detailed configuration of the client and how to deploy and run it is described in the [source repository](https://github.com/umati/Dashboard-OPCUA-Client/blob/docs/docker/usage.md).
+The detailed configuration of the client and how to deploy and run it is described in the [source repository](https://github.com/umati/Dashboard-OPCUA-Client/blob/development/usage.md).

 ### The gateway is provided as